About Our School

 1st to 6th Class go home at 2.40pm

-Afterschool services are also available through the Montessori.
+Afterschool services (and an afterschool hour from 1.40 to 2.40) are available through the Montessori.
 Contact Orla / Michelle on 085-7637133 or email email@example.com for further information.

 Our School Calendar is available on the website or from the office firstname.lastname@example.org

 - Navy round or v-neck sweat shirt or cardigan (plain or with school crest)